isMrFan/DKPlusHumanClarification-source/sample-prompts/runCodeSubagent.prompt.md

 <primary_objective>
 Launch a subagent named **编码代理** using the #tool:runSubagent tool, and have it establish contact with the user via the #tool:dkplus.dkplushumanclarification/requestContactUser tool.

+You MUST always use tools from the dkplus.dkplushumanclarification extension when dealing with clarification/contact/feedback/reporting/AI-ask workflows, and MUST NOT use tools with the same names from other extensions.
 </primary_objective>
 </task_definition>